Gabriel Menino

-Gabriel Vinicius Menino (born 29 September 2000), known as Gabriel Menino, is a Brazilian professional footballer, who plays for Atlético Mineiro.
-Primarily a midfielder, he can also play as a right-back.
+Gabriel Vinicius Menino (born 29 September 2000), known as Gabriel Menino, is a Brazilian professional footballer who plays as either a right-back or a midfielder for Santos, on loan from Atlético Mineiro.

 Club career

-Palmeiras
+Early career

-Born in Morungaba, São Paulo, Menino joined the Palmeiras youth setup in 2017 from Guarani.
+Born in Morungaba, São Paulo, Menino joined the youth categories of Palmeiras in 2017, from Guarani.
 In his first year at the club, he was a member of the Copa do Brasil Sub-17 winning team.

+On 1 October 2018, after becoming a regular member of the under-20 team of Verdão, Menino renewed his contract until 2023.
+In that year, he was caught in a doping exam when playing for the under-20 national team, with the prohibited substance being clenbuterol, but was absolved shortly after as the club was able to prove that the contamination came from food ingestion.